WorldWalker42/Transmogrification-Lite/Extension Resources/README.md

 ### Adding Support for Each Item

-From here, the things you need to make for a standalone extension are exactly the same as what you need to add to an equipment mod for built-in compatibility.
+From here, the things you need to make for a standalone extension are almost exactly the same as what you need to add to an equipment mod for built-in compatibility.
+However, you can skip some steps now that Transmogrification Lite is a formal dependency, which means you don't have to recreate its blank armor stats or parent BOOST status, etc.

 The biggest difference in the process is that you won't be able to use the Stats Editor to directly access the equipment's stats when you're making the BOOST statuses.
 Instead, you will probably need to use a tool like [LSLib](https://github.com/Norbyte/lslib) to unpack the mod and get the text file(s) from its Public folder (specifically in `Stats\Generated\Data`).
 Now you can copy from the text file, or feed it into my automation script to speed up the process.